papa107/papa-store/Tutorial-1.1.md

 4. View the logs for a history of the function's actions.

-Enable Cloud Functions and Cloud Build in a project Select a project, or create a new one.
+To enable Cloud Functions and Cloud Build you need to have a project Select a project, or create a new one.

 <walkthrough-project-setup></walkthrough-project-setup>